ev3dev-lang-java/template-project-gradle/README.md

 - `brickHost` - IP address of your brick.
 - `brickUser` - Username on your brick.
 - `brickPassword` - Password for the `brickUser`.
+- `userClasspath` - List of additional URLs for runtime Java classpath.
 - `jvmPrefix` - Commands which are prepended before the Java itself. **Keep at least one space character after each command.**
   - `time ` - Can be used to measure the time for which the program runs.
   - `brickrun -- ` - Should be used when running the program on a brick with a display.